hotcarbon/www-jekyll/pages/cfp.md

 Revised versions of all accepted papers will be available **open-access** on the workshop's website, along with slides of the presentation and, in some cases, a discussion summary.

 This workshop will adhere to the [ACM Code of Ethics](https://www.acm.org/code-of-ethics).

+HotCarbon is **designed primarily as an in-person workshop**, but **with optional remote attendance**.
+We believe that in-person attendance is essential to the discussion and interaction that is expected of a workshop.
+At the same time, we recognize that authors may have issues with the carbon footprint of the required travel, obtaining visas, or have other obstacles to in-person attendance.
+To support such cases, we accept submissions that do not intend to attend the workshop in-person.
+In these cases, we ask authors of accepted submissions to record a presentation video.
+We will make every effort to discuss such submissions at the workshop, but we reserve the right to release the publication and associated video direct-to-proceedings to allow for more interactive discussion of in-person presentations if necessary.

 ## Program Committee